-Bit 1 - Input Buffer Full (IBF), when set ("1") indicates that there is a command in Status Register at PORT 64H or data in PORT 60H DBB register and that the controller has not yet performed the command or "processed" the data.
-It is also set when the controller is executing a command.
+Bit 1 - Input Buffer Full (IBF), when set ("1") indicates that data has been written to PORT 60H or 64H, and the controller has not read the data.

 Bit 2 - System Flag (SYS), when set ("1") indicates that the CPU has changed from virtual to real mode.

 Bit 3 - Command/Data (CD), when set ("1") indicates that a command has been placed into the Input Data Buffer of the controller.
 The controller uses this bit to determine if the byte written is a command to be executed.
 This bit is not reset until the command has completed its operation.